Best Backpacking Stoves of 2018

 The Snow Peak GigaPower 2.0 is a compact canister stove that’s big on convenience.
 It has a push-button igniter, great simmer control, and fast boil times.
 The GigaPower also has four flat pot supports, which makes it slightly more stable than most three-prong stoves.
-The main downsides with the GigaPower are that it’s slightly heavier than my other canister stove picks and it's not quite as good in windy conditions.
+The main downsides with the GigaPower are that it’s slightly heavier than our other canister stove picks and it's not quite as good in windy conditions.
 Snow Peak makes a GigaPower Manual version as well, which doesn’t have a push-button igniter, but is slightly lighter and less expensive.

 LIQUID FUEL STOVES

 Liquid fuel stoves work well in below-freezing conditions and their fuel (white gas) is cheaper than canister stove fuel.
 That makes them ideal for frigid winter trips where melting lots of snow for drinking water will be necessary.
 Some liquid fuel stoves can be used with different fuel types (like kerosene and unleaded auto fuel), which makes them a good fit for international trips where isobutane canisters and white gas will be harder to find.
-And lastly, if you’re planning to make big group meals in large pots (like boy scouts or guiding services), a liquid fuel stove could be better because they have stable bases and more cost effective fuel.
+Also, if you’re planning to make big group meals in large pots (like boy scouts or guiding services), a liquid fuel stove could be a better fit because they have stable bases and more cost effective fuel.

 - Fuel is less expensive